 Orange Rust is more common in the Kentucky area and is known to infect black and purple raspberries.
 But the good news is that it does not attack red raspberries.
 Once the plant is affected by Orange Rust, the leaves turn yellow and get twisted.

 The lower side of the leaves then gets covered with bright orange pustules which becomes full of sores.
 The infected plant never gets recovered from the disease and does not bear any fruit.

-For the best control, dig up the infested plant, including root and burn it.
+For the best control, dig up the infested plant, including the root, and burn it.
 As a matter of precaution, also dig up any nearby plant to avoid future infections.

 How to Harvest and Store Raspberries

-Raspberries bear fruits over two weeks in the second year of its plantation.
+Raspberries bear fruits over two weeks in the second year of their plantation.
 Depending on the type of raspberry tree, the raspberry fruit can grow in either summer or fall.

-When the fruits become ripe, it changes its color, and you can easily pull it from the plant.
+When the fruits become ripe, it changes their color, and you can easily pull them from the plant.
 Overripe raspberry will fall by a simple touch.

 The unripe berry will be harder to remove from the plant and will be mainly in green color.
-You have to pick ripe berry every two days.
+You have to pick ripe berries every two days.

 Picking raspberries are easy but storing raspberries are not as easy as it is perishable and has a short shelf life.